nanditaraha/RHIC/README.md

 ### Code Usage:</br>

 #### Must have at C++ and ROOT 6.24/06  installed.
-Create a folder called ps and follow the simple instructions below</br>
+All code is saved in Multshape.
+Create a folder called ps in your working directory (if it is not there) and follow the simple instructions below</br>
 > mkdir ps</br>
 > make clean</br>
 > make</br>